jmangum/jmangum.github.io/_pages/projects.md

 layout: page
 title: Research
 permalink: /projects/
-description: My research focuses on the study of the star formation process, including the ISM, feedback, and galaxy evolution, in the Universe using observations from ground- and space-based observatories.
-I am also the Editor-in-Chief for the Publications of the Astronomical Society of the Pacific (PASP).
+description: <h2>My research focuses on the study of the star formation process, including the ISM, feedback, and galaxy evolution, in the Universe using observations from ground- and space-based observatories.
+I am also the Editor-in-Chief for the Publications of the Astronomical Society of the Pacific (PASP).</h2>
 nav: true
 nav_order: 2
 display_categories: [work]